Optimizing ArgoCD performance in HA configurations

 Application details for 800+ resources | 820ms, 950ms | 778ms, 848ms |

-We were only able to measure the data before the improvements once between 10:00 a.m. and 12:00 noon, a time period when multiple developers use the system at the same time, so we are unable to provide accurate figures, but we could tell that performance had improved significantly.
+We were only able to measure the data before the improvements once between 10:00 AM and 12:00 PM, a time when multiple developers use the system at the same time, so we are unable to provide accurate figures, but we could tell from subjective experience that performance had improved significantly.

-However, in some applications with 2000+ resources, delays in screen drawing continue to occur, and the issue of the entire screen freezing, especially when opening resource details with a large amount of information, has not yet been resolved.
+However, in some applications with over 2000 resources, delays in screen rendering continue to occur, and the issue of the entire screen freezing, especially when opening resource details with a large amount of information, has not yet been resolved.

 api/v1/stream/applications/<app_name>/resource-tree

-Many performance issues with the ArgoCD UI have also been reported on Github Issues, with performance degradation in particular when the number of resources is large being a problem.
+Many performance issues with the ArgoCD UI have also been reported on Github issues, with performance degradation particularly noticeable when the number of resources is large.

 There are two main methods for Resource Tracking in ArgoCD: Annotation and Label.

-In the Label method used by default, a label is assigned to the resource managed by ArgoCD, and the same label is applied to the child resource generated by that resource.
-This allows it to be treated as a managed resource of the ArgoCD Application.
-A Product was presented at CNDT 2021, where they used Kubevela.
+In the default Label method, a label is assigned to the resource managed by ArgoCD, and the same label is applied to the child resource generated by that resource.
+This allows them to be treated as resources managed by the ArgoCD Application.
+Product A was featured at CNDT 2021, where they spoke about using Kubevela.
 This is a follow-up story.

-For example, in Product A, there is an ArgoCD application that manages more than 70 KubeVela applications, and the total number of resources generated by KubeVela reaches more than 2500.
-In this case, there was a significant delay in the ArgoCD UI rendering speed and the Controller reconcile process, resulting in a noticeable degradation in performance.
+For example, Product A had an ArgoCD application that managed over 70 KubeVela applications, and the total number of resources generated by KubeVela reached over 2,500.
+In this case, there were significant delays in ArgoCD UI rendering speed and Controller reconcile processing, resulting in noticeable performance degradation.

-This resource management issue has not yet been resolved in A Product and continues to be a challenge.
+This resource management issue has not yet been resolved in Product A and remains a challenge.

 Conclusion